pouchdb/pouchdb/docs/plugins.md

 #### Index data

 Plugins also have access to a special `db.index()` API that gives developers the ability to store plugin-specific metadata in a database.
-This API has two main features:
+This API has three main features:

 1. The stored data is unique per database
 2. It doesn't collide with user data.
 3. It supports pagination as well as a secondary index.

+##### Creating/fetching an index

+Example:

+{% highlight js %}
+PouchDB.plugin({
+  myPluginFunction : function () {
+    var index = this.index('myIndex');
+  }
+});
+{% endhighlight %}

+The `index()` function creates a new index or returns an existing index with the given name.

+All data stored in the index is bound to that particular index - i.e. indexes with different names do not share any data.

+However, the name of the index itself shares a global namespace, so it would be wise to prefix your index names with something like 'myAwesomePlugin-' to avoid collisions.

 ##### Putting data